Franciscomrtnh/python-dlp-lab/README.md

 🧪 Detection Scenario

-This lab simulates an insider attempting to exfiltrate payroll and client PII via removable media.
+With this lab im simulating an insider attempting to exfiltrate payroll and client PII via removable media.
 The system detects and logs the activity.

 🛠 Technologies Used